 Working as a pharmacist in Sweden

-To work in the pharmaceutical industry and private companies, it is up to each employer to define what requirements are needed for the job.
-A Swedish licence is not always required.
+A Swedish licence is not always required to work in the pharmaceutical industry and private companies.
+It is up to each employer to decide what requirements they place on the people they employ.

-If you want to apply for a Swedish licence, you first need to show that you have the skills required to work in your profession in Sweden.
-In general there are two ways to reach your Swedish licence: through a complementary programme or a proficiency test.
+If you have a foreign pharmaceutical degree and want to apply for a Swedish licence, you first need to show that you have the knowledge required to work in your profession in Sweden.
+You also need to know Swedish and know which laws and regulations apply in Swedish healthcare.

 Different ways to a Swedish licence

-There are two different ways to obtain a Swedish licence.
-Uppsala University organises a complementary programme and a proficiency test for pharmacists with a foreign degree.
+There are two ways to obtain a Swedish licence for pharmacists with a foreign degree: a complementary programme or a proficiency test.